What is Follicular Lymphoma?

 Globally, FL affects over a million people, making it a significant health concern.
 In the UK, approximately 2,000 new cases of FL are diagnosed each year, while in the US, the number is higher at around 16,500 new cases annually.

-What are the symptoms of Follicular Lymphoma?
+What are the Symptoms of Follicular Lymphoma?

-FL is often characterised by its slow development, and as a result, some patients may not experience any symptoms for an extended period.
+FL is often characterized by its slow development, and as a result, some patients may not experience any symptoms for an extended period.
 However, for those who do, the most common indicator is the discovery of one or multiple lumps beneath the skin.
 These lumps typically form in the neck, groin, or armpit and are frequently noticed accidentally, e.g. via a CT scan performed for another reason.
 Other symptoms that can occur include weight loss, fevers, and drenching night sweats.

 It is important to remain vigilant about any unusual changes in your body and promptly consult a healthcare professional if you notice any concerning symptoms.